Why mindful parents say no to Time Out

 …until the next time they do the exact same thing they got sent to time out for!

 This next statement might seem controversial but I believe it to be true:

 TIME OUT IS NOT AN APPROPRIATE WAY OF DEALING WITH BEHAVIOUR YOU DON’T LIKE.

-Just to be clear, I’m not talking about the times when your child is experiencing such overwhelming feelings that you need to just allow them to get that out without fully engaging with them, but all the while staying close by.
+Just to be clear, I’m not talking about the times when your child is experiencing such overwhelming feelings that you need to let them release those feelings by not fully engaging with them, but all the while staying close by.

-I’m talking about sending children away to be on their own for the number of minutes equal to their age technique (I mean, who came up with that ridiculously arbitrary time period anyway?!)
+I’m talking about sending children away to be on their own for the number of minutes equal to their age technique (and who came up with that ridiculously arbitrary time period anyway?!)

-What your child is telling you in these moments is that they need you.
+You may have heard it said that all behaviour is a form of communication.
+And what your child is communicating to you in these moments is that they need you.